-This regulation shall apply to all insurers that issue or renew automobile coverage pursuant to Part 6 of Article 4 of Title 10 of the Colorado Revised Statutes.
+This regulation shall apply to all insurers that issue or renew automobile coverage on or after November 1, 2012 pursuant to Part 6 of Article 4 of Title 10 of the Colorado Revised Statutes.

-- A. "Complying policy" shall have the same meaning as in § 10-4-601(2), C.R.S. - B. "Distinct" shall mean, for the purposes of this regulation, a notice sent in accordance with § 10-4-629(2), C.R.S. that is recognizably different from similar policy forms or notices delivered to the insured. - C. "Incident" shall mean an event or occurrence that results in an at-fault accident or motor vehicle conviction.
-An accident resulting in a motor vehicle conviction shall be treated as a single incident. - D. "Insured" shall have the same meaning as § 10-4-601(5), C.R.S. - E. "Increase in Premium" shall mean, for the purpose of a notice subject to § 10-4-629, C.R.S., other than a general rate increase filed with the Commissioner, the result of an at-fault accident, a motor vehicle conviction or an adverse change in credit information. - F. "Motor vehicle conviction" shall mean an adjudication of guilt to a traffic offense, whether based upon a trial resulting in conviction or a plea of guilty or no contest to the original charge or to a reduced charge. - G. "Prominently display" shall mean using bold characters, underlining, italicizing, larger font, or some other means of ensuring the information is distinct and easily recognized by the recipient of the document.

-- H. "Quarterly premium payment" shall mean one fourth (1/4) of the gross annual premium plus additional service charges, if any, for policies written for a term of one year or longer, or one half (1/2) of the gross six months premium, plus additional service charges, if any, for policies written for a six-month term. - I. "Usage based insurance" shall mean a rating structure that is based, in whole or in part, on the electronic accumulation of data through a device installed in a motor vehicle or through a mobile cellular device in which an individual's daily driving habits are used to determine a premium rate in accordance with a rating plan that has been filed with the Division of Insurance (Division). - J. "Week" shall mean any seven (7) consecutive calendar days.
+- A. "Complying policy" shall have the same meaning as in § 10-4-601(2), C.R.S. - B. "Incident" shall mean an event or occurrence that results in an at-fault accident or motor vehicle conviction.
+An accident resulting in a motor vehicle conviction shall be treated as a single incident. - C. "Motor vehicle conviction" shall mean an adjudication of guilt to a traffic offense, whether based upon a trial resulting in conviction or a plea of guilty or no contest to the original charge or to a reduced charge. - D. "Prominently display" shall mean using bold characters, underlining, italicizing or using some other means of ensuring the information is distinct and easily recognized by the recipient of the document. - E. "Quarterly premium payment" shall mean one fourth (1/4) of the gross annual premium plus additional service charges, if any, for policies written for a term of one year or longer, or one half (1/2) of the gross six months premium, plus additional service charges, if any, for policies written for a sixmonth term. - F. "Usage based insurance" shall mean a rating structure that is based, in whole or in part, on the electronic accumulation of data through a device installed in a motor vehicle in which an individual's daily driving habits are used to determine a premium rate in accordance with a rating plan that has been filed with the Division. - G. "Week" shall mean any seven (7) consecutive calendar days.